FawziYassine/RNA-seq_FRDA/Clinical_Significance_and_Therapuetic_Potential.md

 What makes matters worse for **FRDA** patients is that their endogenous cellular defense mechanism against oxidative stress is defective in three major ways: 1) The **Nrf2** pathway, 2) The **Glutathione** homeostasis, and 3) The **PGC-1α** and **mitochondrial biogenesis** pathways.

-In comparison with the **CTL** group, the **FRDA** group showed a direct and significant downregulation of two antioxidant genes: **NQO1**, **TXN2** and **PRKAG1**.
+In comparison with the **CTRL** group, the **FRDA** group showed a direct and significant downregulation of two antioxidant genes: **NQO1**, **TXN2** and **PRKAG1**.
 The downregulation of **PRKAG1** leads to the downregulation of several other antioxidant genes (like **SOD** and **HO-1**) because **PRKAG1** is involved in their expression.

 **NQO1** is an enzyme that is encoded by the NQO1 gene.
 It is a 2-electron reductase that forms homodimers and performs two-electron reduction of quinones to hydroquinones.
-**TXN2** is a member of the thioredoxin family, a group of small multif unctional redox-active proteins.
+**TXN2** is a member of the thioredoxin family, a group of small multifUnctional redox-active proteins.
 The encoded protein may play important roles in the regulation of the mitochondrial membrane potential and in protection against oxidant-induced apoptosis.

 **PRKAG1** encodes one of three subunits of the enzyme **AMPK**, (Adenosine 5′ Monophosphate-Activated Protein Kinase). **AMPK** plays a role in cellular energy homeostasis.
 Studies have shown 	that **AMPK** increases the production of certain antioxidant proteins, including **Nrf2**, **SOD**, **HO-1**, **NRF1** (Nuclear Respiratory Factor 1), and **PGC-1α**  (peroxisome proliferator-activated receptor gamma coactivator 1 α) (Joo et al., 2016; Kukidome et al., 2006).

 # Therapuetic Potential

-Sulforaphane (**SFN**) which is a phytochemical found in Broccoli sprouts is able to correct these three defects, and this is shown in sections [2.1.1](https://biohackingfriedreichsataxia.wordpress.com/2018/04/11/FRDA-and-broccoli-sprouts/#2.1.1), [2.1.2](https://biohackingfriedreichsataxia.wordpress.com/2018/04/11/FRDA-and-broccoli-sprouts/#2.1.2) and [2.1.3](https://biohackingfriedreichsataxia.wordpress.com/2018/04/11/FRDA-and-broccoli-sprouts/#2.1.3) respectively in [my article](https://biohackingfriedreichsataxia.wordpress.com/2018/04/11/FRDA-and-broccoli-sprouts/) where I further highlight the genetic and other molecular mechanisms through which **SFN** found in Broccoli sprouts might confer therapeutic benefits to **FRDA** patients.
+Sulforaphane (**SFN**) which is a phytochemical found in Broccoli sprouts is able to correct these three defects, and this is shown in sections [2.1.1](https://biohackingfriedreichsataxia.wordpress.com/2018/04/11/FRDA-and-broccoli-sprouts/#2.1.1), [2.1.2](https://biohackingfriedreichsataxia.wordpress.com/2018/04/11/FRDA-and-broccoli-sprouts/#2.1.2) and [2.1.3](https://biohackingfriedreichsataxia.wordpress.com/2018/04/11/FRDA-and-broccoli-sprouts/#2.1.3) respectively in [my article](https://biohackingfriedreichsataxia.wordpress.com/2018/04/11/FRDA-and-broccoli-sprouts/) where I further highlight the genetic and other molecular mechanisms through which **SFN** might confer therapeutic benefits to **FRDA** patients.
 Moreover, most of the abbreviations used here are defined in that article.

 # References
 `